Experience New Zealand Like a Boss!

 6. Bungy Jump From the World’s First Bungy Site

 The Kawarau Bridge, just outside of Queenstown is the world’s first commercial bungy jumping site.
 If you want a historical feel to your thrill, that’s the way to go!
+Check out the Kawarau Bungy on Viator or Tripadvisor.
 Since then, many other jumping spots have sprouted all around the country from Taupo to Auckland.
 Check them out in 7 Epic Places to Bungy Jump in New Zealand.

 7. Raft the Highest Rafting Waterfall in the World